2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

 ### *Sensing Your Opportunities in Space*

-In the very near future, asteroid mining may become one of the primary ways to succesfully fuel the outward expansion of humankind, and the continued exploration of space.
-With both goverment and commerical entities showing a renewed interest in space, it has become clear that the expense of bringing materials up to orbit is financially untenable for signifiacnt space-bound operataions; and so the race for identifying potential asteroids for mining, being able to analyize them, and then deploying mining equipment and/or the ability to change their orbits is heating up.
+In the very near future, asteroid mining may become one of the primary ways to successfully fuel the outward expansion of humankind, and the continued exploration of space.
+With both government and commercial entities showing a renewed interest in space, it has become clear that the expense of bringing materials up to orbit is financially untenable for significant space-bound operations; and so the race for identifying potential asteroids for mining, being able to analyze them, and then deploying mining equipment and/or the ability to change their orbits is heating up.

 In addition, the continued potential for an *Angry Asteroid*, an asteroid with the ability to cause widespread damage to the Earth and humans haunts us like never before!
 The same techniques that can be developed for commercial mining of an asteroid could instead be redirected to saving humankind from destruction.